eduardo45MP/RussianTrainingHub/pages/typing/typing.md

 #### Purpose

 Acts as the entry point for launching a typing game from the main menu.
-It exposes the `startMode` function which delegates to the internal logic (`logic.js`).
+It exposes the `startMode` function, which delegates the game logic to `logic.js`.

 #### Exported Function